hvy/chainer-began/README.md

 ![](images/loss.png)

 Plotting the losses for the generator and the discriminator as well as the global loss based on the process error.
-The visual fidelity of the generated samples keep improving even though the curves seem to converge.
+The visual fidelity of the generated samples keep improving throughout the training.

 The Adam learning rates are kept constant 5e-5, in contrast to the paper.
 Starting with a higher learning rate and then decaying it is expected to improve the results and converge faster.